-Hearts are everywhere at the moment as St Valentine’s Day approaches – but what about the heart keeping you alive right now?
+Hearts are everywhere at the moment on St Valentine’s Day – but what about the heart keeping you alive right now?
 Here are some top tips for heart health.

 Bad news: heart disease is the number one cause of death worldwide.
 Good news: it’s mostly preventable through lifestyle and risk factor management.
 Here are some ways you can truly love your heart – and some more good news: it’s never too late to start thinking about your heart health.

 Your heart is a very muscular organ, packed with cardiac muscle which contracts when your heart beats, allowing blood to pump through your body and providing your cells and tissues with vital oxygen and nutrients, as well as carrying away waste products such as carbon dioxide.

 Just like any muscle, exercise is the key.
 Try to get your heart pumping at least 30 minutes a day, five days a week.
 Good ways to get moving including walking briskly, running, swimming, aerobics, cycling, or playing sport.

 Also try to avoid sitting for long periods of time.
 This can be tricky if you are chained to a desk, or glued to a screen, but if you have to sit still for long periods due to work or travel, try to get up from time-to-time and have a quick stroll round the office.
 Even a couple of minutes standing up and stretching can work wonders.

 Being overweight is a risk to heart health.
 Even a little weight loss can make a big difference to your health – losing just 10% of your body weight will help lower your blood pressure and your cholesterol levels, as well as making exercise easier.